ganltc/pages/content/coredump/coredump-env.rst

    coredump!::

         awk '{print $2}' dso_list > /tmp/rpms

         # edit /tmp/rpms to remove rpms that don't exist in yum repos.
+        Also ganesha doesn't depend on glibc-common, so it won't be there in the dso_list file but will present issues with broken dependency.
+Adding the glibc-common with exact version as glibc needed to the /tmp/rpms will work!

         yum install $(cat /tmp/rpms)

 7. Now run gdb and install any debuginfo rpms you need.